Ultimate Guide To WordPress RSS

 • Feed Type: Individual Posts Comments

-• Description: Contains the latest comments made on a single post entry
+• Description: Contains the latest comments made on single posts

 • Example Feed: http://yourdomain.com/blog-post-title/feed/